BILL-THESIS/origin-source-code-bill/README.md

-# 📊 The Source Code Maintenance Time Classifications from Code Smell
+# The Source Code Maintenance Time Classifications from Code Smell

+## 📌 Project Objective

-This project aims to classify the **source code maintenance time** based on **code smells** identified from Java-based open-source projects.
-By analyzing GitHub commit histories and static code analysis results from SonarQube, we explore how specific code smells relate to the time spent maintaining software components.
+This project aims to analyze and classify the **maintenance time** of source code based on detected **code smells**.
+By using actively maintained **open-source Java projects** (Java 11+), it extracts commit histories from GitHub and integrates **SonarQube** static code analysis to evaluate how code complexity and quality influence maintenance duration.

 ---